A youth attendance order is an alternative to detention for children aged 15 years or over at the time of sentencing.

 - comply with any special conditions set by the Children’s Court.

-If the child breaches the youth attendance order by reoffending or by not complying with some part of the order, the Children’s Court has the power to:
+A child may breach the youth attendance order by reoffending or by not complying with some part of the order.
+If a child breaches the order, the Children’s Court has the power to:

 - vary the order and any conditions